 The following items are needed when submitting a Revised Disability Access Certificate Application:

-1. Revised plans, including a site or layout plan in duplicate and such other revised particulars as are necessary to
+1. Revised plans, including a site or layout plan in duplicate (for hardcopy applications) and such other revised particulars as are necessary to

 - Identify and describe the works or building to which the application relates.